chiedo/leadership/README.md

 - Rocket Fuel by Gino Wikcman
 - Turn the Ship Around by David Marquet
 - The Five Dysfunctions of a Team by Patrick Lencioni
+- The Phoenix Project by  Gene Kim

+## Product

 - The Lean Startup by Eric Ries
-- The Phoenix Project by  Gene Kim

 ## Other